coderefinery/hpc-containers/content/intro_and_motivation.rst

    Containers are a way of launching applications in a self-contained environment with their own OS and program libraries.

+   Filesystem used by containers is stored in container images.
+We'll talk more on container images later.

    Remember that the word container can refer to:
      - a running container with it's own environment
      - the container image that defines the container environment

-   We'll talk more on container images later.

-What is the intended use case of apptainer?
+What is the intended use case of Apptainer?
 -------------------------------------------

 Apptainer is meant for running complex applications in various systems such